 Step inside the immaculate Nashville Public Library and climb the marble stairs to the second floor where you’ll find the Civil Rights Room, a space for education and exploration of the Civil Rights collection which includes black-and-white photographs of the events surrounding Nashville during the 50s and 60s.
 A symbolic lunch counter can be found along with a Ten Rules of Conduct protestors adhered to during their peaceful sit-ins and a timeline of local and national events.
 You can even see the intersection of Church Street and Seventh Avenue North through the library’s large windows where nonviolent protests against segregated lunch counters occurred.
 The Room is open during regular library hours to the public.

-Make your way to 14th Avenue North in downtown Nashville to see the church that served as a meeting site for many civil rights efforts.
+Make your way to 14th Avenue North in downtown Nashville to see the Clark Memorial United Methodist Church that served as a meeting site for many civil rights efforts.
 James Lawson hosted nonviolent protest workshops in 1958 at the church and Dr. Martin Luther King Jr. had the Southern Christian Leadership Conference annual meeting there in 1961.

-Located next to the Courthouse, Witness Walls, created by artist Walter Hood, tells the stories of the events and the people who made civil rights history in Nashville.
+After the home of Z. Alexander Looby, a lawyer for civil rights cases, was bombed, students and others met and marched to the Davidson County Courthouse where they met with Mayor Ben West who conceded that segregation was immoral and that the city's lunch counter should be desegregated.
+Located next to the Courthouse, "Witness Walls," created by artist Walter Hood, tells the stories of the events and the people who made civil rights history in Nashville.
 School desegregation, marches, meetings, Freedom Rides, lunch counter sit-ins and economic boycotts are represented on the concrete walls.
 Witness Walls was dedicated in 2017 and is a project of the Metro Nashville Arts Commission’s Percent for Public Art Program.

 Fisk University is the oldest university in Nashville.
 The first African American university to receive accreditation from the Southern Association of Colleges and Schools, Fisk University students were instrumental in many of the sit-in demonstrations throughout Nashville.
-You can learn about the university’s history and some of its famous alumni including Ida B. Wells-Barnett, Thurgood Marshall (the first African-American Justice of the U.S. Supreme Court) and U.S. Representative John Lewis.
+You can learn about the university’s history and some of its famous alumni including Ida B. Wells-Barnett and U.S. Representative John Lewis.
+Thurgood Marshall (the first African-American Justice of the U.S. Supreme Court) was among the early participants in Charles S. Johnson's famous Race Relations Institute at Fisk.
 You can also visit the extensive art collection in the Carl Van Vechten Gallery.

 Griggs Hall was the 1st building constructed on the campus of American Baptist College, a seminary for black students.
 It became the center for non-violent training and activity in the Nashville area, especially the Nashville sit-in program.
 Tours are available by appointment only.
 Please contact firstname.lastname@example.org for more information.

 Your historic stay can be found at the Cabins on Cedar Ridge.
 These cabins are 1860-er log cabins that have been renovated with today’s amenities.
 Enjoy the wood-burning fireplace; make delicious meals in the fully-equipped kitchen; enjoy free Wi-Fi, satellite TV, two bedrooms and one bathroom.